Telvin Smith: 2015

 Smith entered the 2015 regular season as the starting weakside linebacker along with Dan Skuta and starting middle linebacker Paul Posluszny.

 On October 11, 2015, Smith recorded a season-high 14 combined tackles during a 38–31 loss to the Tampa Bay Buccaneers.

 In Week 7, he made two combined tackles, a season-high three pass deflections, and returned an interception off a pass by former FSU teammate E. J. Manuel for a 26-yard touchdown during a 34–31 victory against the Buffalo Bills.
 His performance against the Bills earned him AFC Defensive Player of the Week honors and marked his first career touchdown.
 In Week 10, Smith made 12 combined tackles in the Jaguars' 22–20 victory at the Baltimore Ravens.
 On December 20, 2015, he recorded six solo tackles during a 23–17 loss to the Atlanta Falcons.
 He left in the third quarter after sustaining a separated shoulder and dislocated finger that sidelined him for the last two games of the season (Weeks 16-17).
 Smith finished the 2016 season with a career-high 128 combined tackles (99 solo), seven pass deflections, 2.5 sacks, and an interception in 14 games and 14 starts.
 He was ranked 83rd on the NFL Top 100 Players of 2016.

 2016

-On January 5, 2016, the Jacksonville Jaguars reportedly fired defensive coordinator Bob Babich after the Jaguars' defense finished 31st in points per a game and 26th in points per game in 2014.
-On January 22, 2016, the Jaguars' promoted defensive line coach/run game coordinator Todd Wash to defensive coordinator.
-Head coach Gus Bradley named Smith the starting weakside linebacker along with Dan Skuta and starting middle linebacker Paul Posluszny to begin the regular season.
+Bradley named Smith the starting weakside linebacker along with Dan Skuta and starting middle linebacker Paul Posluszny to begin the regular season.

 In Week 8, Smith recorded 15 combined tackles (ten solo) during a 36–22 loss at the Tennessee Titans.
 On December 4, 2016, Smith made six solo tackles and sacked quarterback Trevor Siemian as the Jaguars lost 20–10 to the Denver Broncos.
-On December 18, 2016, he collected eight combined tackles, a pass deflection, and intercepted a pass by Brock Osweiler in the Jaguars' 21–20 loss at the Houston Texans.
-Following their loss to the Texans, head coach Gus Bradley was fired and assistant head coach/offensive line coach Doug Marrone was promoted to interim head coach.
+On December 18, 2016, he collected eight combined tackles, a pass deflection, and intercepted a pass by Brock Osweiler in the Jaguars' 21–20 loss at the Texans.
+Following their loss to the Texans, Bradley was fired and assistant head coach/offensive line coach Doug Marrone was promoted to interim head coach.
 Smith finished the 2016 season with 118 combined tackles (98 solo), eight pass deflections, two interceptions, and a sack in 16 games and 16 starts.